 Tower climbers are the brave men and women who climb telecommunication and broadcast towers, specializing in the maintenance, installation, and decommissioning of these structures.

 Climbers routinely work on the road for weeks, sometimes months, in unfavorable conditions, to provide cell, radio, wifi and internet services to the public.
-It is estimated that there are approximately 29,000 telecommunication tower climbers in the United States and (blank) broadcast climbers.
+It is estimated that there are approximately 15,000 telecommunication tower climbers in the United States and even fewer broadcast climbers.

 A cell tower, also known as a cell site, is where electronic communications equipment and antennae are mounted, allowing the surrounding area to use wireless communication devices like telephones and radios.
 On average, cell towers range in height between 50- 200 feet with some standing over 400 feet.